Greater-London-Authority/convert_upc/README.md

 <img src="man/figures/README-unnamed-chunk-22-1.png" width="100%" />

 ## Assign UPC between international and domestic flows

-The final example combines the methods used in the previous two approaches to reassign the UPC component from the published MYE series to a combination of international and domestic gross migration flows.

-This is done in two steps:

-- First new total gross flows are fitted, using the sum of the original international and domestic estimates as the base flow inputs, and the sum of international net, domestic net, and UPC as the target net flow.

-- Next the modelled total gross flows are split between international and domestic, using the original MYE international and domestic estimates as the base flows, and allowing the user to specify the relative confidence levels of each.
-For this example values of 0.8 and 0.3 were taken for the inflow and outflows, respectively (i.e. reflecting lower confidence in the accuracy of international outflow estimates).

 The results for both Camden and Nottingham are shown below.